Dear Shareholders,

 Member |

-The Composition of the Stakeholders Relationship Committee as on
+The Composition of the Nomination and Remuneration Committee as on 31.03.2025 and the

-31.03.2024 and the number of meetings held and attended by members during the year is
+number of meetings held and attended by members during the year is given herein below:

 Member's Name |